Qwict/IsBin/README.md

 ## TL;DR
 1. This application runs online on [isbin.qwict.com](https://isbin.qwict.com)
+2. The trellopage for this application can be found here: [trello.com/enterprisewebdev-isbin](https://trello.com/b/5xWz5DxY/enterprisewebdev-isbin)
-2. Requirements
+3. Requirements
 	1. java openjdk 17.0.5 or later
 	2. Apache Maven 3.9.1 or later
 	3. A MySQL server with an empty schema (with SSL for production)
-3. To install it:
+4. To install it:
 	1. clone
 	2. create and fill in application.properties in `/src/main/resources`
 	3. from the root build to jar with `maven install`